Dr. James M. Wright, MD, PhD, FRCP(C)

 Dr. Aaron Tejani, BSc (Pharm), PharmD

-He is currently a member of the Fraser Health Authority Research Ethics Board and serves as a peer reviewer for several biomedical journals.
+He currently serves as a peer reviewer for several biomedical journals.
 Dr. Tejani has published scientific papers in peer-reviewed journals (including authoring 11 Cochrane systematic reviews) and presented to healthcare professional groups at local, national, and international conferences.
 He is particularly interested in teaching healthcare professionals how to critically appraise research publications and systematic reviews on medical interventions.
 He is the lead author of a number of Therapeutics Letters.

 Dr. Colin Dormuth, MSc, ScD